TeamCodeStream/atom-client/README.md

 - Search for "CodeStream" in Atom's built-in package manager and install from there.
 - Or, run the command `apm install codestream` in your terminal.

-### Guided Installation Option

-Help us improve CodeStream for first-time users by participating in a 20-minute zoom call: screen-share while we guide you along the way and demonstrate CodeStream's capabilities.
-If you work on a team with at least 10 developers [please schedule a time here](https://app.hubspot.com/meetings/claudio13/a-codestream-specialist-supports-your-onboarding-live).

 # Create and Review Pull Requests in Atom